basarat/demo-typestyle/06-classes/script.md

 ```js
 const App = ({ className, hasError }: { className?, hasError?}) => {
 ```
-It these uses this `hasError` property to create a string for className concatenation :
+It then uses this `hasError` property to create a string for className concatenation similar to what we did for the previous optional class:

 ```js
 baseClassName